TheEngineerOne/icstoxml/README.md

 # icstoxml Python

-This script can be used to take an ics file and convert it to an xml file.
+this script converts an ics file and convert it to an xml file.